Medical Student Professionalism Policy

 1. Nondiscrimination – It is unethical for a student to refuse to participate in the care of a person based on race, religion, ethnicity, socioeconomic status, gender, age, sexual preference, national origin, ancestry or physical handicap.
 Students must show respect for patients and families as well as everyone involved in their care.
 This includes physicians, nurses, other students, residents, fellows and administrative staff.
 1,2

 2. Confidentiality – The patient’s right to the confidentiality of his or her medical record is a fundamental tenet of medical care.
 The discussion of problems or diagnoses of a patient by students or professional staff in public violates patient confidentiality and is unethical.
-Email and other internet fora that mention identifying patient information must be properly encrypted and should not be used for any purpose other than communicating with the patient or caregivers who have a legitimate need to know about the patient.
+Email and other internet fora that mention identifying patient information must be properly encrypted and not used other than for the purpose of communicating with the patient or caregivers who have a legitimate need to know about the patient.
 Medical records may be photocopied only for direct patient care.
 For presentations or rounds, students are permitted to extract information but not copy wholesale parts of the chart.
 All students are required to undergo training in the Health Insurance Portability and Accountability Act (HIPAA) and they must adhere to its tenets.

 3. Professional Demeanor – The student should be thoughtful and professional when interacting with patients, their families, peers and co-workers.
 Inappropriate behavior includes the use of offensive language, gestures, or remarks with sexual overtones, extreme lack of interest and/or dishonesty.